alfalfa79/LOL-analysis/README.md

 Further, I standardized kills, deaths, and assists across all players prior to model execution.

-The results for this model was a mean RMSE of **200.04842567375567** and an R2 value of **0.47425528382015764**.
-Given that I expected this model to perform with an R2 of at least 0.60 (indicating at least a slightly strong correlation between the features and DPM), this model isn't good in terms of performing at this expectation.
+The results for this model was a mean RMSE of **200.04842567375567** and a mean R2 value of **0.47425528382015764** across the test sets.
+Given that I expected this model to perform with an R2 of at least 0.60 (indicating at least a slightly strong correlation between the features and DPM), this model isn't good in terms of performing to this expectation.

 ## Final Model
+My final model incorporated all the features present in the baseline model in addition to the `'monsterkills'` and `'earnedgold'` features.
+Including `'monsterkills'` can provide better and more well rounded context for the impact of DPM, as including both of these features addresses both champion and monster fatalities.
+Earning gold in the game comes from minion and neutral monster kills, and from player assists and champion kills, so including `'earnedgold'` can also add to analyzing the impact of DPM on player performance.

+I utilized a Polynomial Regression model as my final model, translated into code as utilizing both Polynomial Features and Linear Regression.
+To select the best hyperparameters I used GridSearchCSV, which found that using n polynomial features can output the highest R2 and the lowest RMSE.

+The model performed with an RMSE of and a mean R2 value of n across the test sets.
+This is an improvement from the baseline

 ## Fairness Analysis
+With the results of the final model, I wanted to know if the performance of the model will perform differently across various game lengths (longer vs shorter games).
+The groups are defined as longer games (gamelength > 2000) and shorter games (gamelength < 2000).
+I will still be utilizing R2 as my evaluation metric, and my hypotheses are as follows:

+**Null Hypothesis**: model is fair.
+R2 for shorter games and longer games are roughly the same.

+**Alternative Hypothesis**: model is unfair.
+R2 for shorter games and longer games are NOT the same.

+These hypoetheses were evaluated at the 0.05 significance level.
+The results of the permutation test are shown below.